Jeavon/Slimsy/README.md

 This example uses the LQIP (low quality image place holder) technique.

-#### `Url.GetSrcSetUrls(publishedContent, int width, int height, int quality)`

-#### `Url.GetSrcSetUrls(publishedContent, int width, int height, string propertyAlias)`
+#### `Url.GetSrcSetUrls(IPublishedContent publishedContent, int width, int height, [optional] string propertyAlias, [optional] int quality, [optional] string outputFormat,[optional] string furtherOptions)`

+There are additional optional parameters that can be utilised for different requirements

+- propertyAlias - set if your image cropper property alias is not "umbracoFile"
+- quality - change the quality setting, default is 90
+- outputFormat - if you require a specific output format, e.g. "webp"
+- furtherOptions - if you require additional Imageprocessor processors, e.g. "&tint=purple"

-#### `Url.GetSrcSetUrls(publishedContent, int width, int height, string propertyAlias, string outputFormat, int quality)`
+#### `Url.GetSrcSetUrls(IPublishedContent publishedContent, int width, int height, ImageCropMode imageCropMode, [optional] string propertyAlias, [optional] ImageCropAnchor imageCropAnchor , [optional] int quality, [optional] string outputFormat, [optional] string furtherOptions)`

+Use this method overload if you need to change the ImageCropMode

-#### `Url.GetSrcSetUrls(publishedContent, int width, int height, ImageCropMode? imageCropMode, string outputFormat)`
+#### `Url.GetSrcSetUrls(publishedContent, AspectRatio aspectRatio, [optional] string propertyAlias, [optional] int quality, [optional] string outputFormat, [optional] string furtherOptions)`

-#### `Url.GetSrcSetUrls(publishedContent, AspectRatio aspectRatio)`

-Slimsy v3 allows you to define a predefined ratio for your image so you don't need to work out the math associated with it, first you instantiate a new built in class of AspectRatio and pass in two integer values, this will crop the image(s) to the desired ratio.
+Slimsy allows you to define a predefined ratio for your image so you don't need to work out the math associated with it, first you instantiate a new built in class of AspectRatio and pass in two integer values, this will crop the image(s) to the desired ratio.

 ```C#
 <div class="employee-grid">